DaclatasvirBrand Name: Daklinza Other Names: DCV, daclatasvir dihydrochloride Drug Class: Opportunistic Infections and Coinfections

 - Store daclatasvir at room temperature, 68°F to 77°F (20°C to 25°C).

-- Do not use daclatasvir if the original seal over the bottle opening is broken or missing.
+- Do not use daclatasvir if the original seal over the container opening is broken or missing.

 - Throw away daclatasvir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.